-The regional liaison position for Syria, Lebanon, and Iraq is filled by Elmarie Parker.
-The heartbeat of her work is to help deepen and strengthen the relational ties between Presbyterian Church (U.S.A.) church partners in her region and Presbyterian constituents in the United States.
-More specifically, she facilitates Presbyterian Church (U.S.A.) support for partner programs, relationships and activities, and implements the PC(USA)’s international partnership strategy.
-She facilitates and seeks to strengthen healthy, effective and appropriate relationships among entities of the PC(USA) and those of partner denominations and organizations in the region.
-Additionally, Elmarie supports PC(USA) co-workers serving in this region in communications, information sharing, mentoring/guiding, encouraging, and reflection.
-Scott uses the medium of written storytelling to work with regional church partners in Syria, Lebanon, and Iraq to communicate their experiences and views with U.S. Presbyterians.
+Elmarie Parker serves as regional liaison to Iraq, Syria and Lebanon.
+The heartbeat of her work is to help deepen and strengthen the relational ties between the church in her region and the church in the United States and to develop the practical ministries that are birthed from these relationships.
+More specifically, she facilitates Presbyterian Church (U.S.A.) support for partner programs and activities and implements partnership strategy.
+Elmarie assists in strengthening healthy, effective and appropriate relationships among entities of the PC(USA) and those of partner denominations and organizations in the region.
+This often takes shape through PC(USA) group solidarity and learning visits to Syria, Lebanon and Iraq facilitated by Elmarie.
+Additionally, Elmarie supports other PC(USA) associates serving in this region through communications, information sharing, mentoring/guiding, encouraging and reflection.

-In recent years Syria, Lebanon, and Iraq have become known to most Americans as countries dominated by political and religious conflict and war and violence.
+In recent years, Syria, Lebanon and Iraq have become known to most Americans as countries dominated by political and religious conflict, war and violence.
 However, few know that a small but faithful Christian community is trying to bring hope and healing to the Middle East.
-The Presbyterian Church (U.S.A.) celebrates more than 150 years of involvement in the region and maintains close ties with its partner churches, some of which were founded by PC(USA) missionaries.
+The PC (USA) celebrates more than 150 years of involvement in the region and maintains close ties with its partner churches, some of which were founded by PC(USA) missionaries.
 Turmoil and violence have driven many Christians from the region in recent years, but a number remain and strive to be faithful witnesses in a place where the Christian tradition dates back to the apostolic era.
 In the midst of the current violence engulfing much of Syria and Iraq, the National Evangelical Synod of Syria and Lebanon and the National Evangelical churches in Iraq, along with other PC(USA) partners in the region, are working to aid thousands of displaced families of all religious creeds.
-Their work ranges from providing basic life necessities such as food, water, clothing, fuel, rent, and basic medications to helping families rebuild their homes and start their lives again, to providing education to students whose schools have been lost or destroyed, to strategic involvement in developing civil society built around the principles of international law, human rights, and democracy.
+Their work ranges from providing basic life necessities such as food, water, clothing, fuel, rent and basic medications; to helping families rebuild their homes and start their lives again; to providing education to students whose schools have been lost or destroyed; to striving to develop a civil society built around the principles of international law, human rights and democracy.

-For Elmarie, it was visiting with the Presbyterian Church in Basrah, Iraq, in 2011 that planted the seeds for this call.
-“I remember returning from my first trip to Iraq, having been captured by the heart-courage of these Presbyterian congregations.
-They have initiated community outreach ministries rather than go into hiding amidst the tremendous pressures they have faced since 2003.
+Elmarie’s call to service in Lebanon was planted when she visited with the Presbyterian Church in Basrah, Iraq, in 2011 “I remember returning from my first trip to Iraq having been captured by the heart-courage of these Presbyterian congregations.
+Amidst the tremendous pressures they have faced since 2003, they have initiated community outreach ministries rather than going into hiding.
 Non-Christian neighbors are now asking that Presbyterian preschools be expanded into primary schools.
 Presbyterians facilitate a radio ministry proclaiming Christ’s message of peace and a prison visitation ministry that gives hope to female inmates.
-Seeing the faithfulness of the church in these Middle Eastern countries has inspired me to stand with them and to do all I can to help deepen and strengthen the ties between them and Presbyterians in the U.S.”
+Seeing the church’s faithfulness in these Middle Eastern countries has inspired me to stand with them and do all I can to help deepen and strengthen the ties between them and Presbyterians in the U.S.”

-Both Scott and Elmarie believe the opportunity to work with church partners in these countries of the Middle East and in the United States matches well with their sense of call and their ministerial gifts.
+Elmarie believes the opportunity to work with church partners in these countries of the Middle East and in the United States matches well with her sense of call and her ministerial gifts.
 “It feels like the Lord has been preparing me for this work my whole life,” Elmarie says.
 “It’s my privilege to help facilitate the PC(USA)’s continuing ability to stand in solidarity and active partnership with our sisters and brothers through meaningful and encouraging presence and shared action.”

-Two years into their work, the Parkers see even more why it matters for the Church in the Middle East to continue in its witness and work of ministry.
-“We have been serving here while the violence in Syria is growing worse and the self-proclaimed Islamic State continues to expand its reach into Syria and Iraq.
-Again and again we have seen all parts of the Christian family in these countries living Christ’s way of peace and transforming love toward all those in need, praying regularly for those who are carrying out the violence, offering forgiveness to the perpetrators, and inviting dialogue and partnership with all who seek to build societies founded on values of human dignity, peace, and mutual respect.
-Because of this, lives are being changed at the grass roots level and structures of education and government are being influenced.
-It is a privilege to stand with the Christian community here and to encourage international support of their vision, call, and work.”
+Reflecting on her service with the PC(USA) Elmarie sees even more why it matters for the Church in the Middle East to continue its witness and ministry.
+“I have been serving here in the midst of the violence in Syria growing worse and in the midst of the self-proclaimed Islamic State expanding its reach into Northern Iraq.
+Again and again, I have seen all parts of the Christian family in these countries living Christ’s way of peace and transforming love toward all those in need; praying regularly for those who are carrying out the violence; offering forgiveness to the perpetrators; and inviting dialogue and partnership with the moderate Muslim community who also seeks to build societies founded on humanitarian values, international law, and the principles of democracy.
+Because of this, lives are being changed at the grassroots level and structures of education and government are being influenced.
+It is a privilege to stand with the Christian community here and to encourage international support of their vision, call and work.”

-Together, Elmarie and Scott enjoy time with their nephews and niece, road trips, trying new foods, playing games, good movies and a variety of music.
+Elmarie and her husband Scott have been married for over 20 years.
+Together, they enjoy spending time with their nephews and niece, taking road trips, trying new foods, playing games, watching good movies and listening to a variety of music.
 They have also enjoyed the company of feline fur kids since 2004.
-Since moving to Beirut two Lebanese cats have joined their household.
 Born in Florida, Elmarie spent her toddler years in South Africa, and the remainder of her growing-up years on a Christmas tree farm in the rugged hills of Silverton, Oregon.
-Scott was born and raised in the suburbs of Omaha, Nebraska.
+Her family still lives in Silverton.